LeaVerou/lea.verou.me/2024/awesome/index.md

 ---
-title: "Making the Web More Awesome — for everyone"
+title: "Making the Web more Awesome — for everyone"
 date: 2024-09-16
 image: images/hero.png
 tags: